uswds/uswds-site/_next/04-00-looking-ahead.md

 #### Citations

+* footnotes will be placed here.
+This line is necessary {:footnotes }

-1. get.gov data - List of federal .gov domains. (n.d.).
+[^8]: get.gov data - List of federal .gov domains. (n.d.).
 Retrieved January 06, 2021, from <https://get.gov/about/data/>

 </div>
     </div>